dalalaljassem/dalalaljassem/README.md

 🔭 I talk to computers, create games, create apps, and love creating projects in general

-🚀 Interested in game and ios development
+🚀 Interested in game and web development

 👩🏻‍💻 I'm a Computer Engineer